-Have you ever had to rescue a hummingbird?
+Have you ever had to do a hummingbird rescue?

-And, based on flight behavior and the chirping I know Annas do as they approach their nests, it’s likely there’s a nest not far from the door too — high in a Serbian spruce.
-So, it wasn’t terribly surprising that one would make their way into the house.
+So, for instance, based on flight behavior and the chirping hummingbirds do as they approach their nests, we should have known they were nesting by the door too.
+And, because we have so many windows, it wasn’t terribly surprising that one would make their way into the house.
 Still, it was quite a worrisome moment.
-Never have I touched a hummingbird, let alone rescued one!

 So, what happens when a hummingbird comes inside?